 Trust a Professional Writer

-To provide you with only the best content, Deborah Jeanne Sergeant does not accept projects outside of her scope of ability or experience.
-In those cases, she may be able to suggest a fellow writer who can better meet your needs.
+To provide you with only the best content, I do not accept projects outside of my scope of ability or experience.
+In those cases, I may be able to suggest a fellow writer who can better meet your needs.

 Dollars and Sense